Bergen County Academies: Awards and rankings

 In 2015, Bergen County Academies was one of 15 schools in New Jersey, and one of 9 public schools, to be recognized as a National Blue Ribbon School in the exemplary high performing category by the United States Department of Education.
 In the same year, Newsweek ranked BCA fifth out of the top 500 public schools in America in 2015 and fourth in New Jersey.

 Inside Jersey magazine ranked BCA first in its 2014 ranking of New Jersey's Top Performing High Schools.
 In the same year, The Daily Beast ranked BCA 15th in the nation among over 700 magnet and charter schools, second among the 25 Best High Schools in the Northeast, and first among schools in New Jersey.
 The Washington Post designated BCA as one of 23 top-performing schools with elite students intentionally excluded from its list of America's Most Challenging High Schools "because, despite their exceptional quality, their admission rules and standardized test scores indicate they have few or no average students."

 In October 2020, Niche ranked the school as the #1 public high school in the nation, as well as the #1 magnet school, #3 college prep public high school, #5 teachers in a public high school, and #7 STEM high school (all for America).
 It swept all of these categories on the state, county, and New York City area level, with the exception of STEM school, which it came in second for with NJ and NYC area, and college prep, which it came in second for with the NYC area.

+In 2021, Niche ranked BCA as the #1 best public high school in America.
+BCA was also named as one of the 23 highest performing high schools in the United States by The Washington Post.

 During the 2019-2020 school year, Bergen County Academies had the best graduation rate and SAT scores in the state of New Jersey.

+Administration

+The school's principal is Russell Davis.
+His core administration team includes the vice principal.